Python

 - The

-. - The division operator uses floating point division, even when both the numerator and denominator are integers.
+printfunction syntax now looks like any other function, e.g.,print("Hello"). - The division operator uses floating point division, even when both the numerator and denominator are integers.

 - Using

-to raise an exception has a new syntax. - Dictionary methods
+raiseto raise an exception has a new syntax. - Dictionary methods

-no longer return lists.
+keysandvaluesno longer return lists.
 Neither does range.
-To make lists out of the return values, use thelist
+To make lists out of the return values, use thelistfunction. - Dictionaries no longer have the

-. - Relative imports (i.e., importing a module in the current directory) require the use of . in front of the module name.
+has_keymethod.
+Test instead forkeyindict(wherekeyis the key of interest anddictis your dictionary object).
+Note that if a value in your dictionary is the same askey, the membership testing will not returnTrue. - Relative imports (i.e., importing a module in the current directory) require the use of . in front of the module name.

 - The version of NumPy generally installed with Python 3.x has a function